Mac image with a question mark on a blue background

 If you still can’t find your screenshots, press Command+Space on your keyboard to open Spotlight search.
 Type “screenshot” in the search bar, and you’ll see a list of matching screenshot files in the results below.

-Searching for images in Mac Spotlight search.
+Searching for screenshots in Mac Spotlight search.

 Double click a screenshot image in the results to open it, or hold down the Command key and click the file in the list to open its location in Finder.
 Good luck, and happy snapping!

-RELATED: How to Open Mac Spotlight Results in Finder
+Related: How to Open Mac Spotlight Results in Finder